TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 {{< tab_start "Cloud" >}}
 <br>
 <br>
 The Cloud is simply the SaaS version of the Self-Managed product, but there are a few differences.
-Please follow the [Cloud guide]({{< ref "tyk-cloud/getting-started-tyk-cloud/first-api" >}}) to get started.
+Please use the [cloud guide to create your first API]({{< ref "tyk-cloud/getting-started-tyk-cloud/first-api" >}}).

 Want to learn more from one of our team?